isomerpages/moe-meridiansec/_our-curriculum/Co Curriculum Activities (CCA)/Robotics Club.md

 #### 2023
 These are the competitions and activities that our students have participated in 2023.

-1. Singapore Amazing Flying machine 2023
+1. Singapore Amazing Flying Machine 2023
 2. First Lego League 2023
 3. National Robotics Competition 2023
 4. Infocomm Media Club – Leadership workshops, conference